blazejkustra/react-compiler-marker/README.md

 # React Compiler Marker ✨

-`react-compiler-marker` is a VSCode/Cursor extension that shows which React components are optimized by the React Compiler
+`react-compiler-marker` is an IDE extension that shows which React components are optimized by the React Compiler.
+Available for VSCode/Cursor and WebStorm/IntelliJ IDEA.

 ## Features 🌟